-5.11 If the Owner appears, or is known to be, vulnerable or disadvantaged, then officers will consider whether other agencies could assist in the case and will also carefully consider the impact of using the enforced sale procedure, whether the enforced sales approach is necessary and proportionate in the circumstances and if so, whether there are any steps they could take to mitigate the effect of using this method.
+In this case Officers will carefully consider the impact of using the enforced sale procedure, whether the enforced sales approach is necessary and proportionate in the circumstances and if so, whether there are any steps they could take to mitigate the effect of using this method.
 Due regard will be had to the Council's obligations under the Equality Act 2010.